alissonsol/Archive/projects/examples/onnx/training/gpt2/README.md

 What to search and replace in order to reuse this project as the basis for a new one.
 Search in case-sensitive mode.

 - yrn42onnxtraingpt2-prefix -> Common project prefix for containers.
 Example: abcd
-- yrn42onnxtraingpt2-namespace -> Kubernetes namespace for installing containers.
+- yrn42onnxtraingpt2-ns -> Kubernetes namespace for installing containers.
 Example: abcd
 - yrn42onnxtraingpt2-dns -> DNS prefix.
 Example: abcd
-- yrn42onnxtraingpt2-resource-group -> Name for group of resources (Azure).
+- yrn42onnxtraingpt2-rg -> Name for group of resources (Azure).
 Example: abcd
-- yrn42onnxtraingpt2-tags -> Resource tags (Cloud, if template uses it).
+- yrn42onnxtraingpt2-tags -> Resource tags.
 Example: abcd
 - yrn42onnxtraingpt2-domain -> Domain for web email, site, Example: abcd.com
-- yrn42onnxtraingpt2-ip-name -> Name for the public IP address.
-Example: abcd
+- yrn42onnxtraingpt2-host -> Host name.
+Example: www.abcd.com
-- yrn42onnxtraingpt2-cluster-name -> Name for the K8S cluster (or at least a common prefix).
+- yrn42onnxtraingpt2-cluster -> Name for the K8S cluster (or at least a common prefix).
 Example: abcd
-- yrn42onnxtraingpt2-sitename -> Name for site in the UX (This will be visible to end users).
+- yrn42onnxtraingpt2-uxname -> Name for site in the UX (This will be visible to end users).
 Example: Abcd

 Despite the several placeholders enabling reuse in different configurations, it is recommended to replace as many valuables as possible to become identical, easing future maintenance.
 Replace `yrn42onnxtraingpt2-domain` first and then use this regular expression to search and replace the others:  `(yrn42onnxtraingpt2)[A-Za-z0-9\-]*`